tanker327/WebRobber/README.md

        	};
 ```

-If for one content, you have several selectors.
-One of the selector will work.
-Then you can put all selectors in  an array.
-The first valid content will be set.
+If for one content, you may have several possible selectors.
+You can put all possible selectors in an array.
+All the selector will be checked one after another until we find valid content.
 ``` js
 var dataMap = {
 				logoImg:["#hplogo | src","#logo-url","#new-logo | src"]
        	};
 ```
+If for one selector, multiple content are found.
+All will content will be set an array and save in result.
+Please see example at beginning for you reference.

+## Result

+All the results of grabbing will be return in a object as result.

+There are some special value in result object :
+    1. _ _url _ will keep the url used for grabbing.

 ## Test